Rhapsody (operating system): Strategy

 Though developers were expecting Rhapsody DP3, Steve Jobs announced at the July 1998 MacWorld Expo NY that an improved version of Rhapsody would be publicly released as Mac OS X Server 1.0, which would bundle WebObjects, the QuickTime Streaming Server, and an Apache web server.

 Legacy

 Apple forked Rhapsody into Darwin, an open source operating system that is the foundation for Apple's current commercial operating systems.

 Since Rhapsody could run on both PowerPC and Intel x86, some commentators speculated that Apple could be planning to switch the Macintosh from PowerPC to Intel processors.
 This switch occurred in 2005, with Apple revealing that it had internally tested Intel builds of Mac OS X since the year 2000.

 In 2016, historian Hanson Hsu called Steve Jobs's vision for developers "prescient" (Jobs's vision is described in the §Pitch to developers section).
 Many NeXTSTEP innovations were foundational to Mac OS X, including the Cocoa framework, Interface Builder (which became part of Xcode), and the Objective-C programming language.
-These technologies attracted many indie developers to the Mac, and are still in use today on the Mac, the iPhone, the iPad, and the Apple Watch.
+These technologies attracted many indie developers to the Mac, and are still in use today on the Mac; they were later used on the iPhone, the iPad, the Apple Watch, and the Apple TV.